johntse1/HTML-sound-game/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app!
+- [ ] I can make a timer for the game lol

 ## Video Walkthrough